Not So Loud

 This Is Not A Solo

 “Once upon a time, before the Nokia 3310 and compulsive finger swiping, we were more porous.
 We live in a time when we absorb less of what is real and instead the data is absorbing us.
 I EXPERIENCE, I RECORD, I UPLOAD & I SHARE.
 These are perhaps the most powerful ways of integrating into the community.
 Our right foot is bogged in the muddy puddle of ‘Dataism’, while the left is shaking constantly, to fight for freedom and authenticity.
 We think that we are our own authors, but data has become the weapon that conducts our choices, not our inner being.”
 Rochelle Gatt.
+This Is Not A Solo is a collaboration with the dancer, and with scriptwriter André Agius.

 Me to Me